West Marin Rates 2025

 West Marin Rate Study 2025

-As we approach a new fiscal year in July 2025 the North Marin Water District (District) faces several challenges ahead in West Marin: aging infrastructure, two bridges carrying our water mains being replaced by others (Caltrans and the County), new developments in Point Reyes Station, and water supply resiliency.
+The North Marin Water District (District) faces several challenges ahead in West Marin: aging infrastructure, two bridges carrying our water mains being replaced by others (Caltrans and the County), new developments in Point Reyes Station, and water supply resiliency.
 The District has developed a comprehensive long-term Capital Improvement Program (CIP) that not only addresses aging infrastructure but also water supply resiliency.
 In addition, we are analyzing ways to fund these projects and the necessary water rates needed to have a sustainable enterprise.
-Because of these known near and long-term CIP projects combined with increasing impacts of inflation, electricity costs and other costs that affect supplies, operations and construction, the District Board of Directors initiated a rate study for the West Marin Service Area.
-The rate study has considered all of these impacts to appropriately plan for a long-term rate structure with a goal of establishing a secure, multi-year financial plan that supports operating costs and capital spending necessary to provide water services that are reliable, high-quality, environmentally responsible and reasonably priced, and ensure that the rate structure complies with the (evolving) requirements of Proposition 218.
-This webpage contains various information on the rate development process and presents information on the proposed rate increases and how it may affect your water bill as a residential or commercial customer in the West Marin Service Area.
-Click HERE for a link to the current draft of the West Marin Rate Study.
+Because of these known near and long-term CIP projects combined with increasing impacts of inflation, electricity costs and other costs that affect supplies, operations and construction, the District Board of Directors initiated and completed a rate study for the West Marin Service Area.
+The rate study considered all of these impacts to appropriately plan for a long-term rate structure with a goal of establishing a secure, multi-year financial plan that supports operating costs and capital spending necessary to provide water services that are reliable, high-quality, environmentally responsible and reasonably priced, and ensure that the rate structure complies with the (evolving) requirements of Proposition 218 and was approved at the April 15, 2025 Board meeting.
+The April 15th meeting also included a presentation on the proposed rates which was a follow up to an earlier public workshop held on March 18th.
+Subsequently, a public hearing was held on June 17, 2025, and the new rates and rate structure were approved by the Board of Directors following the public hearing.
+This webpage contains various information on the rate development process and presents information on the rate increases and how it may affect your water bill as a residential or commercial customer in the West Marin Service Area.
+Click HERE for a link to the West Marin Water Rate Study.

 Rate Increase Drivers